-Table 1 – BD-rate summary for RA, LDB and LDP
+Table 1 – BD-rate summary for RA, LDB and LDP on JEM1,0

 The results reportedly show improvement of this proposed method over reference JEM1.0 for LDB and LDP sequences.
 As the proposed method is applicable for Inter pictures, so it does not benefit RA sequences.
 As the proposed method is applicable on tile boundaries, so improvement in terms of BD-rate gain is asserted to increase with the increase in number of tiles coded per picture.
-The detailed results are provided in the results excel sheet “JVET-C0026_JEM1-Seq_vs_Tiles-Merge-List-modified.xlsm” in the same package.
+The detailed results are provided in the results excel sheet “JVET-C0026-v3_vs_JEM1.0.xlsm” in the same package.

 Results on JEM2.0

+The summary of JEM2.0 BD-rate results of the proposed method for RA, LDB and LDP are provided in Table 2.
+The reference source code was taken as JEM2.0 and the proposed method was also experimented on JEM2.0.
+Both the reference JEM2.0 and modified JEM2.0 with this proposed method were configured with 4 number of tiles for encoding each picture.